Fabmat1/MIDIR/README.md

 # MIDIR – Multi-Instrument Data Input Reduce-inator

-**MIDIR** is a flexible and modular data reduction toolkit designed to streamline the processing of scientific data from multiple instruments.
-With a focus on usability, reproducibility, and performance, MIDIR provides a graphical user interface and robust backend for handling a variety of input formats and reduction tasks.
+**MIDIR** is a flexible and modular data reduction toolkit designed to streamline the processing of spectral data from long slit spectrographs.
+With a focus on usability, reproducibility, and performance, MIDIR provides a graphical user interface and robust backend for handling a variety of input formats and reduction tasks. the goal of MIDIR is to provide a framework that can effortlessly be expanded to work with any long slit spectrograph as a reduction tool.

 ## Features